-Because of the early stage of the industry in which the Company operates in the cannabis market, the Company expects to face additional competition from new entrants.
+As noted previously under the sub-heading entitled "Licensing Requirements Under the Cannabis Regulations," because of the early stage of the industry in which the Company operates in the cannabis market, the Company expects to face additional competition from new entrants.
 If the number of users of cannabis in Canada increases, the demand for products will increase and the Company expects that competition will become more intense, as current and future competitors begin to offer an increasing number of diversified products and pricing strategies.
 To remain competitive, the Company will require a continued high level of investment in research and development, marketing, sales and client support.
 The Company may not have sufficient resources to maintain research and development, marketing, sales and client support efforts on a competitive basis which could materially and adversely affect the business, financial condition and results of operations of the Company.